sisby-folk/drogstyle/README.md

 All commands can be called on their own to clear the set value.

+To check a player's username for commands, simply click their name in chat - which will autofill `/tell [username]`.

 ### Design: Self-Ownership

 Drogstyle doesn't support any kind of permissions system, and won't.